pg9-dev/datahouse_assignment/README.md

 A wrapper testfile that runs all tests.

 ## test/testCase.js
-Contains and export the testcase provided with the assignment.
+Contains and exports the testcase provided with the assignment.

 # REST API: POST requests

 ## Sample POST request @ /
+>`Postman was used to test the request and is recommended for running the project

 ```json
 Body